Happy Adolescence:

 Self-Esteem Is Important

 Conversely, poor self-esteem can hurt your child.
 They can feel alone and unsure of themselves.
-They will be perpetually hounded by “what-ifs,” not having the courage to try new things.
+They may be perpetually hounded by “what-ifs,” not having the courage to try new things.
 At a time when adolescent children are searching for identity, how they perceive themselves is critical.

 Adolescents are vulnerable to developing poor self-image because of the dramatic emotional and physical changes assaulting their brains and bodies.
 Changes happen throughout life, but “there are huge leaps in development during adolescence,” said expert Sara Johnson of the Johns Hopkins Bloomberg School of Public Health.